andremichelle/jsx/readme.md

 ### Inject.TextValue

 Allows to easily update text content in a single or multiple dom elements.
-This is basically the same as the overly hyped [signals](https://github.com/preactjs/signals) library.
+This is basically the same as the overhyped [signals](https://github.com/preactjs/signals) library.

 ### Inject.ClassList